-This additivity equation for pyrothroid posticides is consistent with the Policy for Application of Water Quality Objectives (IV-16.00 - 18.00) and the equation specified in the Basin Plan for considering the cumulative impact of pesticides (IV-35.00).
-The Regional Board shall require additional reductions in pyrethroid pesticides concentrations and exceedance frequencies if such reductions are necessary to account for additive for synergistic effects or to protect beneficial uses.

-7. The Regional Board intends to review the pyrethroid pesticides allocations and implementation provisions of the Basin Plan no later than [8 years from the effective date of this amendment.]
+- The pyrethroid pesticides water quality objectives represent maximum allowable concentrations.
+The Regional Board shall require additional reductions in pyrethroid pesticides concentrations and exceedance frequencies if such reductions are necessary to account for additive or synergistic effects or to protect beneficial uses. - 7.
+The Regional Board intends to review the pyrethroid pesticides allocations and implementation provisions of the Basin Plan no later than [8 years from the effective date of this amendment.]